 - Honey Bees

 - Stingless Bees

 - Leafcutter Bees

 - Mining Bees

 - Ashy Mining Bee

 Closely related to ants and wasps, bees are one of the most common flying insects in the world.
-These flying creatures are known for playing a significant role in pollination — the act of transferring pollen grain from a stamen to the female stigma.
+The flying creatures play a significant role in pollination — the act of transferring pollen grain from a stamen to the female stigma.

 While bees are crucial for edible food production via pollination, their benefits go far beyond that.
 Bees also largely contribute to the overall beauty of gardens and landscapes.
-In other words, these creatures have a positive impact on the environment generally.
+In other words, they have a positive impact on the environment generally.